LGBTQ rights in Somalia: Somali Republic

 In 1964, a new penal code came into force in the Somali Republic.
 The code states that "Whoever has carnal intercourse with a person of the same sex shall be punished, where the act does not constitute a more serious crime, with imprisonment from three months to three years.
 Where the act committed is an act of lust different from carnal intercourse, the punishment imposed shall be reduced by one-third."

 Legality of same-sex sexual activity

 Somali Democratic Republic

 Under Article 409 of the Somali Penal Code introduced by the Somali Democratic Republic in 1973, sexual intercourse with a person of the same sex is punishable by imprisonment from three months to three years.
 An "act of lust" other than sexual intercourse is punishable by a prison term of two months to two years.
 Under Article 410 of the Somali Penal Code, an additional security measure may accompany sentences for homosexual acts, usually coming in the form of police surveillance to prevent "re-offending".

+Recognition of same-sex unions

+The Marriage Law of the 1974 states that marriage is defined as "a contract between a man and a woman having equal rights and duties with the object of creating a family."